The Majority of Analysts Are Still Bullish on Amkor Technology, Inc. (AMKR)

-On Wednesday, shares of Amkor Technology, Inc. (NASDAQ:AMKR) marked $11.83 per share versus a previous $11.46 closing price.
-With having a 3.23% gain, an insight into the fundamental values of Amkor Technology, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-AMKR showed a fall of -9.00% within its YTD performance, with highs and lows between $6.41 – $15.24 during the period of 52 weeks, compared to the simple moving average of 20.08% in the period of the last 200 days.
+On Tuesday, shares of Amkor Technology, Inc. (NASDAQ:AMKR) marked $13.24 per share versus a previous $11.55 closing price.
+With having a 14.63% gain, an insight into the fundamental values of Amkor Technology, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+AMKR showed a rise of 1.85% within its YTD performance, with highs and lows between $6.41 – $15.24 during the period of 52 weeks, compared to the simple moving average of 33.78% in the period of the last 200 days.

 Credit Suisse equity researchers changed the status of Amkor Technology, Inc. (NASDAQ: AMKR) shares from “Neutral” to a “Outperform” rating in the report published on October 29th, 2019.
 Other analysts, including Credit Suisse, also published their reports on AMKR shares.
 Credit Suisse repeated the rating from the previous report, marking AMKR under “Neutral” rating, in the report published on October 17th, 2018.
 Additionally, AMKR shares got another “Outperform” rating from Credit Suisse.
 On August 2nd, 2016, Deutsche Bank Reiterated an Hold rating and increased its price target from $6 to $7.50.
 On the other hand, Citigroup Downgrade the “Sell” rating for AMKR shares, as published in the report on May 25th, 2016.
 Topeka Capital Markets seems to be going bullish on the price of AMKR shares, based on the price prediction for AMKR, indicating that the shares will jump from $6 to $7, giving the shares “Buy” rating based on their report from April 28th, 2016.
 Another “Neutral” rating came from Credit Suisse.